wtsia/CS-notes/Scalability.md

 - Datastore: no strong consistency

 ###### Tree Replication
+- Creates slaves, and one slave/master.
+Said slave/master creates replicated slaves

 ###### Buddy Replication
+- Replicates to each corresponding node, where a backup is kept of another Node/Data, Node A Data A Backup E --> Node B Data B Backup A --> ... --> Node E Data E Backup D --> Backup E
+- upon failure of one, the backup responsibility and data is pushed to the node following the failed server, and the backup of the failed server is kept in the server following the followed server.

 ##### 2PC, Two Phase Commit
 - Semi-destributed consensus protocol